Weekend Guide to San Jose, CA

-With one of the world's largest Vietnamese populations, skipping out on one of San Jose's numerous Vietnamese restaurants would be a crime.
-A local favorite for its fabulous pho, Bun Bo Hue An Nam's signature dish is the spicy beef noodle soup, bun bo hue.
+Because San Jose has one of the world's largest Vietnamese populations, skipping out on one of its numerous Vietnamese restaurants would be a crime.
+A local favorite for its fabulous pho, Bun Bo Hue An Nam is also known for its signature dish, the spicy beef noodle soup bun bo hue.

 Falafel's Drive In